Visual Hand Gesture Recognition with Deep Learning: A Comprehensive Review of Methods, Datasets, Challenges and Future Research Directions: Datasets

 \section{Datasets}

-The performance and generalizability of hand gesture and sign language recognition (HGR/SLR) models are heavily influenced by the quality, diversity, and scale of the datasets used during training and evaluation.
+The performance and generalizability of gesture recognition models are heavily influenced by the quality, diversity, and scale of the datasets used during training and evaluation.
 Over the years, a wide variety of datasets have been developed to support different HGR tasks, ranging from static and isolated gestures to continuous sign language recognition in real-world settings.
 These datasets vary widely in terms of the number of gestures or glosses, the types of modalities captured (e.g., RGB, depth, pose, IR), the presence of signer diversity, and the complexity of the sequences.
-In the following subsections, we categorize and review the most prominent datasets according to the specific recognition task they target: (i) Isolated and Continuous Sign Language Recognition, (ii) Semaphoric Gestures, and (iii) Other Gesture Recognition Tasks.
+In the following subsections, we categorize and review the most prominent datasets according to the specific recognition task they target: (i) Isolated and Continuous Sign Language Recognition (IDSLR and CSLR, respectively), (ii) Semaphoric Gestures (both static and dynamic), and (iii) Other Gesture Recognition tasks.
 This organization aims to provide a clear overview of the resources available for each task type and facilitate their appropriate use in future research.
+Indicative RGB samples from selected representative datasets are shown in Fig.~\ref{fig:datasets-samples}, covering sign language recognition and semaphoric HGR datasets.
+Some frames have been slightly cropped for visualization purposes.